 Carbon credits suffer from a lack of transparency, and numerous global markets for carbon and greenhouse gas offsets are not integrated, leading to leakage in tracking and accounting for carbon.
 Using blockchain technology to tokenise carbon credits and other environmental incentive schemes enables for greater end-to-end visibility and tracking, as well as increased coordination and trading across jurisdictions to reduce the displacement of emissions from one jurisdiction to another by simply relocating where emissions take place.
 Tokenisation of carbon credits also enables environmental incentives to become tradeable financial assets, and allows people anywhere in the world to earn tradeable assets in exchange for participation in the reduction of greenhouse gas and carbon emissions.
 (University of Oxford, 2018)

+Various elements of the system may suggest the use of blockchain: automation of recurring transactions representing a unit of value that should be immutable as well as agreed upon and available to relevant parties.
 In this context it is helpful to distinguish between tracking the carbon emissions and tracking the carbon credit trades.

 To increase transparency and accountability actual emissions of companies should be seen on the blockchain publicly as well as the related trading of carbon credits – there is no direct need to use a private blockchain.